openSUSE/permissions/README.md

-# SUSE permissions package
+# SUSE permissions Package

 This repository contains the source for the SUSE Base:System/permissions package.
-This package provides different permission profiles that can be changed during runtime of a SUSE Linux installation.
-Permissions covered are file mode, owner and group as well as capabilities and `setuid` and `setgid` bits.
-Therefore the permission profiles govern an important aspect of system security.
+This package provides the `permctl` (formerly `chkstat`) utility and a set of different file permission profiles.
+These profiles can be changed by administrators of SUSE Linux distributions.
+The profiles consist of a list of privileged file paths whose permissions are managed by the `permctl` program.
+The file permissions that can be configured include:

+- the octal file mode, including special mode bits like `setuid`, `setgid` and sticky bits
+- file owner and group
+- Linux capabilities
+- ACL (access control list) entries

-The different profiles allow to select a base security level and also allow to customize settings.
+Therefore the permission profiles govern an important aspect of system security on SUSE distributions.
+The different profiles allow an administrator to select a base security level and also allow to customize settings.
 See the accompanying man pages for more detailed information.

+The permissions package is a base package on SUSE Linux distributions and `permctl` is also invoked regularly as part of RPM package installations to apply special privileges to files.

 # Building